toast-commit/arma-reforger-tactical-manual/README.md

 ### Hallways
 A hallway is simply a very large fatal funnel, never stand in the middle of it, cling to the walls the doors are on, and try and avoid the angles from which you could be sprayed through a door as you pass through the hallways as much as you can.

-# III.
-Weapons & Fire Control
+# 4. Weapons & Fire Control

 ### Aim Point
 Short-range engagements fall into two categories based on your mission and the level of threat: